Man charged with the murder of Tyson Fury's cousin Rico Burton

 A man has been charged for the murder of Tyson Fury's cousin Rico Burton.

-Liam O’Prey, of no fixed address, has been charged with the 31-year-old's death, which happened in Altrincham on Sunday (21 August), Greater Manchester Police have confirmed.
+Liam O’Pray, of no fixed address, has been charged with the 31-year-old's death, which happened in Altrincham on Sunday (21 August), Greater Manchester Police have confirmed.

 The 21-year-old will go before Manchester and Salford Magistrates' Court tomorrow (24 August).